Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-Happy Thoughts is a project in which I got to practice fetching data from an API and manage state with useEffect hooks and passing props.

-I approached the task by trying out different structure with my components, and changed it a couple of times.
-I ended up having most of my state variables and fetching data in the app.js, which I learned by building this project was not the most effective way of following the logic of the code.
-But for this project and for me this structure was good enough for now.

-In the NewThoughts-component i keep the form input and handle the onLikesIncrease.
-In the ThoughtList component the user input data is handled and rendered through the map().
-The thoughtList also holds the function for loading-message.
+Happy Thoughts, a microblogging platform designed to capture and share your fleeting moments of joy and inspiration.
+For the backend I crafted a simple Express API to save new objects in my MongoDB database.

+Components:

+The NewThoughts component handles the form input and manages the onLikesIncrease functionality.
+The ThoughtList component renders a list of thoughts passed in as props.
+The loading state within ThoughtList displays a loading message while fetching data.
+The onLikesIncrease function is invoked when users click the heart button to increase the heart count for a specific thought.

-## The problem
+##  Future Enhancements

 Things id like to improve the site (and intend to fix later on) is:

-1. getting the submit button to not being clickable until user reached minimum amount of characters in the input field.
+1. Improving submit Button Logic like prevent the submit button from being clickable until users have entered a minimum character count in the input field.
-2. Adding an alert if user is trying to submit with to few characters (right now its possible to submit even though nothing is sent to the api).
-3. When clicking the like-button, right now all the hearts is bumping, its only the clicked heart thats supposed to be triggered by the animation.
-4. Overall the code isnt available enough for screenreaders, ill be adding labels and more semantic code syntax later on.
+2. Alerts for insufficient input: If users attempt to submit a thought with less than 5 characters, I want to display an alert message.
+3. Refined Like-button Animation: Optimize the animation behavior of the like buttons so that only the clicked heart exhibits animation.
+Currently, all hearts animate when any heart is clicked.
+I want to fix this so that only the clicked heart animates.
+4. Accessibility Improvements: To enhance accessibility, I plan to introduce labels and employ more semantic code syntax to ensure compatibility with screen readers.
+I also want to add a skip to content link to allow users to skip the navigation and jump directly to the main content.

-## Backend
+## Backend integration

-During the backend sprint I learned how to build an express API which i replaced this code with, so now Im using my own backend API for this project.
+Currently the backend is not deployed,due to google could session expired and Im looking for a new solution and will update the readme when its done.
+The backend can be run locally and can be found here: https://github.com/annikalindberg/project-happy-thoughts-api

 ## View it live
 The frontend deployed page: https://sweet-unicorn-99f547.netlify.app/

-The backend is deployed using google cloud, here: https://project-happy-thoughts-api-ss6ohtlv2q-lz.a.run.app/